 Lack of empathy, or the inability to consider another person's feelings, are commonly given reasons for why online relationships can easily sour.

 In this article we consider why it might be harder to empathize with people online than it is in person.

-Conversations in person and on the phone provide us with more than online conversation because they are peppered with non-verbal cues such as body language, vocal tone and facial expressions that provide us with context for what a person’s words really mean.
-Without these cues many of us can feel confused.
-However, others find that during online conversation, imagining what the other person is feeling or how they are reacting helps them understand the other point of view better and act with more empathy.
-Emoticons and adjectives describing feelings that go along with the text are also helpful in communicating the whole message to someone we’re speaking with online.
+Conversations in person have many non-verbal cues such as body language, vocal tone and facial expressions that provide you with the context for what a person’s words really mean.
+Because you don’t have that same context in online conversations, imagining what the other person is feeling or how they are reacting may help you understand their point of view better and act more empathetically.

 We’re familiar with rules of etiquette and social norms that create expectations for how to act in different situations, when communicating face-to-face or on the phone.
 It’s worth remembering that online, these may not always be so obvious and that some people may be new to dealing with the nuances and subtleties of this type of communication.

 If you’re unsure what someone is Tweeting, you could ask questions for clarity.
 Also, try to consider the context of the conversation, and ensure you have the whole story.

 If you find yourself in a situation where you think you have been misunderstood, consider how you can more clearly share your Tweet next time.

 If you feel strong emotions towards a Tweet, especially anger, it can make sense to take a break before you respond in a hurtful way to somebody online.
 Physically separating yourself from your computer or mobile device can be a helpful way to cool off.

 Setting the tone